Chronic Obstructive Pulmonary Disease

 Emphysema affects the alveoli, or air sacs.
 Lung damage occurs when tobacco smoke and other irritants destroy the elasticity of the alveoli so that they can no longer expand to trap and exchange air.
 The tiny sacs can collapse, which then prevent them from helping you breathe.

 Miners, industrial workers, cotton fiber workers, and workers in many other job types are at risk for developing chronic obstructive pulmonary disease due to workplace fumes and particles in the air.
-If you suffer from COPD due to your work, you should contact a knowledgeable Raleigh workers’ compensation attorney from the Law Office of Sam Scudder, at (252) 222-0227 today for a free initial consultation.
+If you suffer from COPD due to your work, you should contact a knowledgeable Morehead City workers’ compensation attorney from the Law Office of Sam Scudder, at (252) 222-0227 today for a free initial consultation.